open-policy-agent/conftest/README.md

 # Conftest

-`conftest` is very much still work-in-progress and could explode at any time.
-Please try it out and let me know what you think.

 ## What

 `conftest` is a utility to help you write tests against structured configuration data.
 For instance you could